b33f/ian/content/blog/complex-passwords-are-a-waste-of-time/index.md

 An actual effective and memorable approach to password creation is to use a long passphrase composed of multiple random words, ideally separated by special characters.
 Many password managers will be able to auto generate these for you.

 The following table demonstrates how a long passphrase can provide more security than a standard complex password, based on a simple entropy calculation.
+It's calculated using the formula E = log₂(RL), where E is the entropy in bits, R is the size of the character set, and L is the length of the password.

+Let's say a password uses lowercase letters (R=26) and has a length of 8 (L=8):

+Possible combinations: 26^8 = 208,827,064,576

+Entropy: log₂(268) ≈ 37.6 bits

 |Password Example              | Length | Character Set                     | Bits of Entropy |
 | ------------------------     | ------ | ------------                      | --------------- |